 Benefits of this framework:

-• It’s flexible: Vue.js streamlines both development from scratch and integration, so it’s perfect for updates for existing SPAs.
+- It’s flexible: Vue.js streamlines both development from scratch and integration, making it perfect for updates to existing SPAs.

 Limitations: